jwmarb/anirec/README.md

 # Running the application

+Alternatively, if you do not want to run it, just go to the live demo website [here](https://anirec.jwmarb.com/)

 ## Docker (recommended)

 Edit the compose file and edit the environment variables.
 Just run the following command in the root directory of the project: